- Home

 (d) supplies.

-(5) "Employer partner" means an LEA employing an apprentice, whether or not the LEA is a party to an apprenticeship agreement with the apprentice.
+(5) "Employer partner" means an LEA employing a participant, whether or not the LEA is a party to an apprenticeship agreement with the participant.

-(6) "Individualized Professional Learning Plan" or "IPLP" means a plan developed for each apprentice, which shall include:
+(6) "Individualized Professional Learning Plan" or "IPLP" means a plan developed for each participant, which shall include:

-(b) all competencies for an apprentice's professional license areas of concentration and endorsements.
+(ii) all competencies for an apprentice's professional license areas of concentration and endorsements; or

 (7) "Institution of higher education" or "IHE" means: